fossabot/Uebergame/README.md

 ### HelpersLab Required
 Current TorqueLab rely on my scripting helpers archives and I have not prepare a package which contain only the functions used in TorqueLab yet so you need to grab the latest HelpersLab release to use TorqueLab.
 Please visit HelpersLab repositiory for more informations. https://github.com/NordikLab/HelpersLab
+For now, the entire HelpersLab files are included in the release.
+If you don't have installed the HelpersLab files from https://github.com/NordikLab/HelpersLab, you will need to add the helpers folder included into tlab folder (see installation)

 ## What's TorqueLab
 TorqueLab is a completly revamping on the native Torque3D game editors (tools folder).
 The initial releases doesn't provide much new features, the work is focus on the scripts structure and the interface.
 Once those are completed, new features would be added.